Skip to content

 Click here for the previous slide.
 Click here for the next slide.

-Nurx is a telemedicine and mental health platform specializing in women’s health and medication management services across the United States.
-Founded to provide accessible healthcare options, Nurx offers birth control, STI testing, migraine treatment, and mental health services such as medication management for conditions like anxiety and depression.
-The platform operates on a subscription model, with medication management starting at $69 per month, plus additional medication costs.
+Nurx is a telemedicine and mental health platform specializing in women’s health and medication management services in 36 US states.
+Founded to provide accessible healthcare options, Nurx offers birth control, weight management, anti-aging, STI screening, HIV prevention, dermatology, migraine treatment, and mental health services for conditions like anxiety and depression.

 ADVERTISEMENT

-Nurx Earned 3 out of 5 Stars
+Nurx earned 3 out of 5 stars

 Overall rating of 3 out of 5 possible.